Darryl Flahavan: Coaching career

 On 13 June 2016, Flahavan retired from playing when he was appointed the goalkeeper coach of Leeds United as part of the backroom staff to new head coach Garry Monk.
 Flahavan had a loan spell at Leeds during his playing days and was a former teammate of Monk during his Southampton days.

 On 21 June 2017, Flahavan followed Monk to Middlesbrough after Monk resigned as Leeds manager Flahavan was appointed goalkeeping coach of EFL Championship club Birmingham City when Monk took over as manager on 4 March 2018.

 On 12 August 2020, he joined Sheffield Wednesday as their goalkeeper coach.
 He left the club on 9 November 2020, when Garry Monk left the club.

 On 25 June 2021, he joined Wigan Athletic as the goalkeeping coach.

 On 9 October 2023, Gary White, head coach of Chinese Taipei, mentioned in an interview that Flahavan has been appointed as the new goalkeeper coach of the national team.
 In his first game, Chinese Taipei took a brilliant 4-0 win against Timor Leste.

 On 18 January 2024, he joined Plymouth Argyle as first team goalkeeping coach.

 On 3 October 2025, Flahavan rejoined Sheffield Wednesday as their goalkeeper coach for a second time.

 Personal life

 Flahavan was born in Southampton.
 Flahavan's older brother Aaron was also a professional football goalkeeper.
 He played for Portsmouth before dying in a car crash in 2001.
-Darryl has a son, named Aaron in memory of his brother, who is also a goalkeeper who plays for Redditch United.
+Darryl has a son, named Aaron in memory of his brother, who is also a goalkeeper who plays for Bedford Town FC.